 - Support for most mathematical operations available in Julia involving real and complex numbers.
 All existing functions that accept AbstractFloat (and Complex {AbstractFloat}) arguments and internally use already supported functions can in turn perform calculations involving numbers with uncertainties without being redefined.
-This greatly enhances the power of Measurements.jl without effort for the users - Functional correlation between variables is correctly handled, so $x x = 0 \pm 0$, $x/x = 1 \pm 0$, $\tan(x) = \sin(x)/\cos(x)$, etc... - Support for arbitrary precision numbers with uncertainties (though this may not be very useful for quantities that are intrinsically imprecise) - Define arrays of measurements and perform calculations with them - Propagate uncertainty for any function of real arguments (including functions based on C/Fortran calls), using @uncertain macro - Functions to get the derivative and the gradient of an expression with respect to one or more independent measurements - Functions to calculate standard score and weighted mean - Easy way to attach the uncertainty to a number using \pm sign
+This greatly enhances the power of Measurements. jl without effort for the users - Functional correlation between variables is correctly handled, so $x x = 0 \pm 0$ , $x/x = 1 \pm 0$ , $\tan(x) = \sin(x)/\cos(x)$ , etc... - Support for arbitrary precision numbers with uncertainties (useful for measurements with very low relative error) - Define arrays of measurements and perform calculations with them - Propagate uncertainty for any function of real arguments (including functions based on C/Fortran calls), using @uncertain macro - Functions to get the derivative and the gradient of an expression with respect to one or more independent measurements - Functions to calculate standard score and weighted mean - ullet Easy way to attach the uncertainty to a number using $\pm$ sign